21.3.22

 5. Squirt out the paint.

 6. I could keep the paint wet for days.
-It is not perfect as the surface can be lumpy and paper towel water can thin out the acrylic paint but it is very helpful in a pinch.
+It is not perfect, as the surface can be lumpy, and paper towel water can thin out the acrylic paint, but it is beneficial in a pinch.

 Explore, do some smooshing, turn up the music, and create!
 Minaz